VitoFe/PinnedBingChat/README.md

-# Pinned Bing Chat :pushpin:
+# Pinned Copilot :pushpin:

-Firefox addon that creates a pinned tab for Bing Chat, allowing to quickly switch to the tab whenever you need to access the chat.
+Firefox addon that creates a pinned tab for Copilot, allowing to quickly switch to the tab whenever you need to access the chat.
 To use this add-on, you must have Firefox installed and you may have to be logged in your MS account, with access to the AI Chat feature.

 ## Installing an official release :inbox_tray: